Parameter estimation for cellular automata: Results

 Next, we consider a different mapping from a pair of subsets of pattern data to one eCDF vector.
-That is, we do not use a distance that produces a scalar from a pair of patterns, but directly create a distribution that holds the information of several scalars.
-Here, we employ the fact that an eCDF vector is directly available, in the form of the particle size distribution of each CA pattern.
-Thus, we pool together the particles sizes from each pair of pattern subsets (each containing $N$ patterns) and construct one eCDF vector of all the emerging scalar values.
-This gives us a large amount of scalar data, which results in a smooth eCDF curves.
+That is, we do not use a distance that produces a scalar from a pair of patterns but directly create a distribution that holds the information of several scalars.
+Here, we employ the fact that an eCDF vector is directly available in the form of the particle size distribution of each CA pattern.
+Thus, we pool the particle sizes from each pair of pattern subsets (each containing $N$ patterns) and construct one eCDF vector of all the emerging scalar values.
+This gives us a large amount of scalar data, which results in a smooth eCDF curve.
 Again, all the pairs yield $n(n-1)/2$ eCDF curves.
 This gives us another separate feature for the parameter estimation (see Figure~\ref{FIG:improvements} (D)).
-Naturally, the best results are obtained when all those features are taken together.
+Naturally, the best results are obtained when all those features are combined.
 This case is shown in Figure~\ref{FIG:improvements} (E).
-Especially, we observe the minimal variability of the cost function.
+We mainly observe the minimal variability of the cost function.